reactor/reactor-addons/README.md

 # reactor-adapter

-Bridge to RxJava 1 or 2 Observable, Completable, Flowable, Single, Maybe, Scheduler, and also Swing/SWT Scheduler, Akka Scheduler ...
+Bridge to RxJava 1 or 2 Observable, Completable, Flowable, Single, Maybe, Scheduler, and also SWT Scheduler, Akka Scheduler ...

-# reactor-test

-Test Support with various Subscribers, mocking scheduler (virtual time) and graph representations.

 # reactor-logback